falexwolf/falexwolf.me/about.md

 Title: About

 Trying to make learning from bio-medical data more effective.
-Key examples include founding [Scanpy](https://scanpy.org/), co-founding [anndata](https://anndata.readthedocs.io/en/latest/), and leading the build-up and application of [Cellarity's](https://cellarity.com/) predictive compute platform for drug discovery.
+Key examples include founding [Scanpy](https://scanpy.org/), co-founding [anndata](https://anndata.readthedocs.io/en/latest/), and leading the build-up and application of the computational part of [Cellarity](https://cellarity.com/)’s predictive drug discovery platform.

 I am the Head of Scientific Computing at [Cellarity](https://cellarity.com/) and adjunct researcher at [Helmholtz Munich's](http://www.helmholtz-muenchen.de/en/index.html) [Institute of Computational Biology](https://www.helmholtz-muenchen.de/icb/).
 For more information, see this [summary](/research) of public research, this [software overview](/software), or my [CV](/docs/WolfFA_CV.pdf).